 A CHSS education launches students onto many, varied paths both professionally and in further study.
 Our English majors have become teachers, editors, admissions counselors — even gone to work at MTV.
 Psychology Department graduates are working as nurses, social workers, speech therapists — and in marketing and the New York State Supreme Court.
 Naturally, some Political Science and History majors go on to law school — while others have gone into laboratory work or marketing.

 As a Montclair State undergraduate, you must choose a major by the end of your sophomore year.
 Each major is hosted by one (or two, in the case of some double-majors) of the University’s colleges, where most of your coursework will take place.

 Whatever department and college you major in, you will come to CHSS for the foreign-language and writing components of Montclair State University’s General Education requirements, which all students need to graduate.

 Areas of study

-Undergraduates can choose from among 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs.
-Inter-disciplinary programs such as Women’s Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.
+Undergraduates can choose from among more than 20 majors, nearly 50 minors and numerous areas of graduate study and professional certificate programs.
+Inter-disciplinary programs such as Medical Humanities, Gender, Sexuality, and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.

 Concentrations within each major add even more depth to the College of Humanities and Social Sciences experience.
-The student who majors in Justice Studies, for example, can become a certified paralegal.
+The student who majors in , for example, can choose a concentration in International Justice, Justice Systems, or Paralegal Studies.
 French and Spanish majors can study civilization as well as their chosen language, and can become certified translators or interpreters.